kidwellj/multi-room-hifi/README.md

 - I've tried running this device using [Volumio 3](https://volumio.com/en/volumio-3) and [Mopidy](https://mopidy.com/) (in June-July 2022).
 I found both of these platforms to be overly complex and unstable as music players so eventually settled on LMS friendly piCorePlayer.

-## Living Room (total cost = £25.50)
+## Living Room (total cost = £26.50 + case)

 For our front room, I've built a DIY sonos-style player.
 This uses a 35W TDA8932 BTL Mono Amplifier Board (this cost £5) which powers a single Cambridge Audio S20 speaker which I got used for £10 running in mono (for obvious reasons).

 We stream audio to this amplifier using a simple ESP32 WROVER Development Board (an Lilygo TTGO T8 v1.8 board) running esp32-squeezelite client software which connects to the amp using a £4 PCM5102 DAC.
 The reason I've gone for separate DAC/Amp boards in this setup is because there are very few amplifier boards with a build-in DAC chip, and this really limits your overall options.
 I'm aware that there are many projects out there using a board like the 3W MAX98357 ([like here](https://circuitdigest.com/microcontroller-projects/esp32-based-internet-radio-using-max98357a-i2s-amplifier-board) and here), but at this point I think going with separate boards is the best approach.
-I've drawn on the terrific [SqueezeAMP project](https://github.com/philippe44/SqueezeAMP) for this design.
+I've drawn on the terrific [SqueezeAMP project](https://github.com/philippe44/SqueezeAMP) for some elements of my design.

 For this build, I found @schreibfaul1's [repository quite helpful](https://github.com/schreibfaul1/ESP32-audioI2S/wiki).
 There are a fair few youtube videos out there detailing the build as well.